18F/handbook/_pages/about-us/teams/design.md

   - The visual design team maintains guidance on [government photography resources](https://github.com/18F/visual-design/wiki/Government-photography).
   - You can use `incategory:PD_US_Government` as part of a search query on Wikimedia Commons: [example](https://commons.wikimedia.org/w/index.php?title=Special:Search&profile=default&fulltext=Search&search=incategory%3APD_US_Government+example&uselang=en&searchToken=5902rmnmjz5fivko9172xs74c).
   - While you’re at it, visit the [Department of the Interior’s Instagram](https://instagram.com/usinterior/) stream.
 You’ll be glad you did.
-- **Typography:** Partner agencies usually have their own style guidance that we stick to.
+- **Typography:** Partner agencies often have their own style guidance that we follow in our work with them.
 18F-branded materials should follow typography guidance in the [18F Visual Identity Guide](https://brand.18f.gov/).
-For other needs, we recommend using typefaces from the [U.S. Web Design System](https://designsystem.digital.gov/).
+For needs outside these scenarios, typefaces from the [U.S. Web Design System](https://designsystem.digital.gov/) are a safe starting choice.
 Come chat in [#visual-design](https://gsa-tts.slack.com/messages/visual-design) on slack if you are choosing fonts for something.

 ---